 Benefits of Gas Cars

 Additionally, the speed of refueling is a significant benefit.
-Refilling a gas tank typically takes mere minutes, whereas charging an electric vehicle can require substantially longer depending on the charger and battery size.
+Refilling a gas tank typically takes minutes, whereas charging an electric vehicle can require substantially longer, depending on the charger and battery size.
 This quick turnaround time ensures that drivers of gas cars can get back on the road without delays, a crucial factor for those with busy schedules or who are in transit.

 Performance Comparison: Electric vs Gas